nanathostrup/DIS_projekt/README.md

 $ pip install -r requirements.txt

 1. Create a database in postgres.
-This can fx. be done using the terminal, using;

-psql -U postgres
+In "init_db.py" and "app.py", change "USERNAME" and "PASSWORD" so that it suits you.

+2. Run init_db.py.

+$ python3 init_db.py

+3. Use flask run to run the website.

-$ [insert password]
+$ flask run

-$CREATE DATABASE

 ## How to navigate:
 - Use the mouse